-Its flagship Undergraduate Research Grant program, funding research and creative work in any discipline, offers a \$3,000 stipend for eight-week summer projects and up to \$1,000 for research expenses during the academic year.
+The office's flagship Undergraduate Research Grant program, funding research and creative work in any discipline, offers a \$3,000 stipend for eight-week summer projects and up to \$1,000 for research expenses during the academic year.
 Other grants provide support for intensive language study during the summer or for conference travel.
-An annual \$9,000 award-the Circumnavigators Travel-Study Grant, jointly funded by Northwestern University and Foundation-enables one undergraduate researcher to undertake around-the-world travel during the summer before senior year.
-Humanities Research Workshops sponsored by UR@NU help students in the creative arts and humanities to get started on research endeavors in their fields.
+An annual \$9,000 award-the Circumnavigators Travel-Study Grant, jointly funded by Northwestern University and the Circumnavigators Club Foundation-enables one undergraduate researcher to undertake around-the-world travel during the summer before senior year.
 The Undergraduate Research Assistant Program offers students funding to work as research assistants on faculty projects.